-Though most people tend to see the Algarve as all about the beaches and a holiday on the Med, there’s far much more to it than that.
-There’s actually a load of fascinating culture and history, superb cuisine and enthralling adventures to be had, though we’d be the first to admit that the beaches are pretty special too, with lots of sand, spectacle and wonderfully clean water.
+Though most people tend to see the Algarve as all about the beaches and a holiday on the Med, there’s far much more to this sun-baked corner of Portugal.
+There’s actually a load of fascinating culture and history, superb cuisine and enthralling adventures to be had, though we’d be the first to admit that the beaches are pretty special too, with lots of sand and wonderfully clear water.
 But while you’re enjoying one of our fantastic villas in Algarve, you may well want to take some time out from all that sun worship to explore everything else the region has to offer – so we’ve put together this handy travel guide to give you a little help and inspiration!

 The Algarve has been on the tourist map since the ‘60s yet this beautiful and diverse region is not all heavily developed.
 Away from the high-rise resorts is a natural, unspoiled coastline that’s well worth writing home about – a network of wide sandy stretches and rocky coves, edged on one side by clear-as-glass water and on the other by a sweep of distinctive red-hued cliffs.
 Venture inland and you’ll find verdant woodland, punctuated by pretty white-walled market towns and fascinating Roman ruins.
 Coupled with fantastic rustic Mediterranean food and excellent local wines, the Algarve is undeniably alluring.

 Our mini Algarve guide to the best sights

 - Faro – Wander the atmospheric Old Town.